fuse-box/fuse-box/docs/builtin-plugins.md

             sourceMaps: true,
             presets: ["es2015"],
             plugins: [
-                ["transform-react-jsx"]
+                ["transform-react-jsx"],
-            ]
+            ],
-        }
+        },
     })
 ]
 ```

-`limit2project` set to true, to use this plugin across an entire project (including other modules like npm)
+`limit2project` is default true, to use this plugin across an entire project (including other modules like npm)

-Note, that if you want to have sourcemaps in place, set `sourceMaps` to true.
-Read sourcemaps section for better understanding how sourcemaps are defined.
+Note, that if you want to have sourceMaps in place, set `sourceMaps` to true.
+[Read sourceMaps section](#sourcemaps) for better understanding how sourceMaps are defined.

 ## JSON plugin